RESOURCES

 Room Keys

 Keys to all laboratories and the HMMB building require authorization by both the research supervisor and the group safety committee representative.
 Card keys are built into campus photo ID cards.
-Metal keys require a $30 cash deposit.
 Keys and card key permissions can be obtained by filling out the HMMB online key form.

 Room Reservations